spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 The spectrum viewer also contains a tool to allow clicking and dragging in the spectrum plot to choose the currently selected slice.
+If another toolbar icon is selected, and then deselected after use, the slice tool will again become the selected tool in the viewer.
+For example, if the :guilabel:`Pan/Zoom` icon is selected, a user can zoom into a particular area, click again on the :guilabel:`Pan/Zoom` icon, and then click on the viewer.
+This will move the slice tool to the spot where the user clicked, even if the slice tool is off-screen.

 Gaussian Smooth
 ===============